yegor256/blog/_drafts/defensive.md

 I don't.
 But I did.
 Not any more.
 I just let my methods crash with null pointer and other exceptions, when parameters are not valid.
-This may sound illogical, but I have some reasons.
+This may sound illogical, but only in the beginning.
-I'll try to convience you now.
+I'm suggesting to use **validating decorators** instead.

 <!--more-->

-Let's take a look at this rather typical example:
+Let's take a look at this rather typical Java example:

 {% highlight java %}
 class Report {